Be-Secure/bes-schema/README.md

 # BeS-Schema
-This repository defines the data exchage schema for various assets and its features in Be-Secure.
+This repository defines the data exchange schema for various assets and its features in Be-Secure.

 Key Be-Secure assets are ..
 - Open source projects of interest(OSSPoI)